suyash-rgb/Smart-Email-Assistant/README.md

 - Generates AI-based email replies using a backend API.
 - Inserts the generated reply into the Gmail compose window.

+## Key Components of the Project

+### MutationObserver

+A MutationObserver is a built-in JavaScript object that allows you to watch for changes being made to the DOM tree.
+It provides a way to react to changes in the structure of a web page, such as when elements are added, removed, or modified.
+This is particularly useful for dynamically updating content or monitoring changes in real-time.

+For more detailed information and examples, you can refer to the official [MutationObserver Documentation](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).

 ## Installation

 1. Clone the repository to your local machine: